grafana/tanka/docs/docs/faq.md

 Helm relies heavily on _string templating_ `.yaml` files.
-We feel this is the wrong way to approach the absence of abstractions inside of `yaml`, because the templating part of the application has to idea of the structure and syntax of yaml.
+We feel this is the wrong way to approach the absence of abstractions inside of `yaml`, because the templating part of the application has no idea of the structure and syntax of yaml.

 This makes debugging very hard.
 Furthermore, `helm` is not able to provide an